-MIDTERM FINAL

-SA А DA SD N/A SA Α DA SD N/A Comments/Suggestions

-Statements About Student's

-Level of Performance
+s MIDT ERM F INAL SA А DA SD N/A SA А DA SD N/A Comments/Suggestions Statements About Student's Level of Performance 1.
+Demonstrates effective communication skills and works inter- professionally with those who receive and provide services.

-1. Demonstrates

-effective

-communication skills

-and works inter-

-professionally with

-those who receive

-and provide

-services.
+1 1 1

 2. Demonstrates

 positive

 interpersonal skills

 and insight into

 professional

 behaviors to

 accurately appraise

 professional

 disposition,

 strengths, and areas

 for improvement.

 3. Demonstrates

 the ability to practice

 educative roles for

 clients, peers,

 students,

 interprofessional

 personnel, and

 others.

 4. Develops

 essential knowledge

 and skills to

 contribute to the

 advancement of

 occupational therapy

 through scholarly

 activities.

 5. Applies a critical

 foundation of

 evidence-based

 professional

 knowledge, skills,

 and attitudes in

 working with the

 population served by

 capstone site.

 6. Applies principles

 and constructs of

 ethics to individual,

 institutional, and

 societal issues, and

 articulated justifiable

 resolutions to these

 issues and acted in

 an ethical manner.

+1

-1 1
+- 1 1 - -

 7. Performs tasks in

 a safe and ethical

 manner and

 demonstrated

 adherence to the

 mentor site's policies

 and procedures,

 including those

 related to human

 subject research,

 when relevant.

 8. Demonstrates

 competence in

 following program

 methods, quality

 improvement, and/or

 research procedures

 utilized at the site.

 9. Learns, practices,

 and applies

 knowledge, from the

 classroom and

 clinical education

 practice settings

 completed prior to

 this capstone

 experience.

-10. Relates theory to
+10. Relates theory to 1

 practice and

 demonstrates

 synthesis of

 advanced knowledge

 in a specialized

 practice area through

 completion of a

 doctoral capstone

 experience and final

 capstone project.

-Student is progressing towards $\neg$
+Student is progressing towards 1

 achievement of their specific

 capstone goals as stated and

 agreed to by mentor.

 (MID-TERM ONLY)

 Acquired in-depth experience in

 doctoral capstone experience

 identified focus area.

 (FINAL ONLY)

-·
+(· · · · · · · · · · · · · · · · · · ·

-Student has achieved upon capstone experience.
+Student has achieved all agreed

+upon capstone goals during the

+capstone experience.

 (FINAL ONLY)

-Mid-Term Review: Ge neral Comments/ Suggestio ns to Capst one Stu ıdent
+Mid-Term Review: General Comm nents/ /Sugg estio ns to ( Capsto one e Stu dent

-• 00 •

-Overall Rating Midter m Review:
+Overall Rating Midterm Review:

-□ Satisfactory Perfo
+□ Satisfactory Performance

-Unsatisfactory Per rformance
+□ Unsatisfactory Performance

-Signature of Mentor: Dat e: -
+Signature of Mentor: Date ::

-Signature of Student: Date e:
+Signature of Student: Date ::

-Signature of Student: Dat e:
+Final Review: General Comments, /Sugg estior ns to Capst one S tuc lent

+Overall Rating Final Review:

+□ Exemplary Performance

+□ Satisfactory Performance

+□ Unsatisfactory Performance

+Final Review:

-Signature of Student: Dat e: -
+Signature of Mentor: Date ::

-Signature of Student: Dat e: -
+Signature of Students Data

--

-Signature of Student: Final Review: General -
+Signature of Student: Date ·

--

--